Jerry Rizzo

 Jerome S. Rizzo (March 12, 1918 – August 27, 2011) was an American professional basketball player.
 He played for the Syracuse Nationals in the National Basketball League and averaged 8.4 points per game.
-On December 21, 1948, Jerry Rizzo was suspended by the for the remainder of the season, including the playoffs, after punching a referee during a 60–54 loss to the original Denver Nuggets, despite leading his team with 15 points.
+On December 21, 1948, Jerry Rizzo was suspended for the remainder of the season, including the playoffs, after punching a referee during a 60–54 loss to the original Denver Nuggets, despite leading his team with 15 points.
 The incident was widely cited as potentially a factor in Rizzo not being called up by the Basketball Association of America (BAA).

 After his professional basketball career ended, Rizzo moved to Las Vegas, Nevada and opened a sporting goods store.